CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2025-12-11-ubuntuhour.md

 This one went to Steven V

  * and conducted 331 installs on laptops and desktops.
 This year alone we have installed 78.
- * We have 39 people on our mailing list, 52 members on our Facebook page, and 10 people on our Discord channel.
+ * We have 39 people on our mailing list, 52 members on our Facebook page.
  * We have 7 desktop computers and 3 laptop computers ready for donation.

 **Discussion and Activities:**